bastienjalbert/Statocashi/README.md

 > ``` root@bash: cd /path/to/cloned/statocashi/repo/src ```
 > ``` root@bash: ./bitcoind -conf=/statocashi/node_files/bitcoin.conf -daemon ```

 At this stage, you can access to your grafana node (http://ip_addr:3000) (default login admin/admin) and began to copy my Dashboard (from preview website) to your grafana.
+Don't forget to add the Datasource (graphite : localhost:8181) to your Grafana configuration file.

 Notice that you may have to totally sync your node to see coherent data ...